DMVis/DMVis/documentation/columns/SelectColumn.md

 - Type: `IconType[]`
 - Default: `[IconType.Group, IconType.More]`

-A list of what icons to display in the top of the column.
+A list of what icons to display at the top of the column.
 See [Icon](../components/Icon.md) for more information.

 ## Events